sjh37/EntityFramework-Reverse-POCO-Code-First-Generator/README.md

 ### Watch a short video clip (no audio)
 [![Watch the video](https://reversepocostorage.blob.core.windows.net/public-file-share/efcore-first-run.jpg)](https://reversepocostorage.blob.core.windows.net/public-file-share/efcore-first-run.mp4)

-### To remove trial limitations, you will require a licence key
+### To remove trial limitations, you will require a license key
 Free to academics (you need a .edu or a .ac email address), not free for commercial use.

-Go to the [ReversePOCO](https://www.reversepoco.co.uk) website to obtain your licence key.
+Go to the [ReversePOCO](https://www.reversepoco.co.uk) website to obtain your license key.

 ### Upgrading v2 to v3
 Please read the [Upgrading documentation](https://github.com/sjh37/EntityFramework-Reverse-POCO-Code-First-Generator/wiki/Upgrading-from-v2-to-v3)